johanwilliams/leakomatic_api/README.md

 The integration will automatically:
 - Connect to your Leakomatic device
-- Set up real-time monitoring
+- Set up real-time monitoring via WebSocket
-- Create sensors for device status
+- Create sensors for device status and measurements

 ## Debug Logging